You can perform an in place upgrade from Octopus 2.6.5 to Octopus 2018.10 LTS, but you need to upgrade your Tentacles first.

 Optionally Clean Up Your Octopus Home folder

-You can follow the instructions on this page to clean up files left over from your Octopus 2.6 to Octopus 3.x upgrade.
+You can follow the instructions on this page to clean up files left over from your Octopus 2.6.5 to Octopus 2018.10 LTS upgrade.